- Signs & Symptoms

 - Chronic inflammatory conditions such as rheumatoid arthritis

 - Rocky Mountain spotted fever

 What signs and symptoms may accompany a fever with a headache?

 The signs and symptoms that accompany a fever with headache depend on the exact cause and are thus very variable.
 These can include the following:

 When should you see a doctor for a fever with a headache?

-You should seek medical attention if any of these conditions exists:
+You should seek medical attention if any of these conditions exist:

 What are medications and treatments for a fever with a headache?

-Treatments for fever with headache depend on the cause.
+Treatments for fever with headache depend on the cause but may include: